Jeremy explores many topics as he juggles his passion for writing with his career as a chemical analyst and campus manager.

-Welcome to our latest anime countdown; a ranking of the top warriors within the Ruroni Kenshin universe.
-This anime, sometimes called Samurai X, features a red-haired swordsman, Kenshin, who seeks to atone for his past sins as an assassin called "Battosai the Man-Slayer".
-Haunted by the murders he committed years ago, Kenshin now wields a reverse-blade sword (capable of striking foes with a blunt edge to prevent them from dying), and wanders Japan, protecting innocent lives as penance for his past.
+Rurouni Kenshin, sometimes called Samurai X, chronicles the tale of a red-haired swordsman, Kenshin, who seeks to atone for his past sins as an assassin dubbed "Battosai the Man-Slayer."
+Haunted by the murders of war he committed years ago, Kenshin now wields a reverse-blade sword (capable of striking foes with a blunt edge to prevent them from dying), and wanders Japan, protecting innocent lives as penance for his past.

 Warning: spoilers ahead.

 First, the brutal anti-hero, Hajime Saito, who fights for the harsh justice of "aku soku zan," or "slay evil immediately."
 Saito begrudgingly works alongside Kenshin to thwart the efforts of rebels, and the two are acquainted from Kenshin's days as Battosai.

 - Signature attack is a powerful thrust called the Gatotsu

 Saito wields a katana and the techniques of the real-life Shinsengumi.
 He had a brutal battle with Kenshin where both fighters barely walked away alive, although this clash took place before Kenshin's re-training.